binti-family/CHHS_Prototype/README.md

 5. Iterated based on feedback

 ### e.
 Used a design style guide
-Our design is based on the US Web Design Standards.
+Our design is based on the [U.S. Web Design Standards](https://standards.usa.gov/).
 We deviated slightly from the color palette for background and footer colors, after hearing feedback that a grey background and footer made the site seem antiquated.

 ### f.
 Performed usability tests
 We performed usability tests with mockups of the site, and then a clickable prototype with people for feedback before we started coding.
 Then we did further usability tests with the working prototype.
 You can see the decisions these tests helped us make in Section C above.